apmiller108/mixxx_midi_clock/README.md

 - When playing, pressing this button will pause playback.
 - When paused, pressing this button will resume playback from the beat position where it was paused.
 #### Stop button
-- Stops playback.
+- Stops playback at the end of the current 4/4 measure.
 On the next press of the Play Button, playback will begin on beat one.
 ### OLED Display
 - Clock Status
 - Sequencer state (playing, paused, stopped, queued)